fingledingle/snake_game/README.md

 ### Acknowledgments

 - This game is inspired by the classic Snake game.
-- Turtle graphics library for Python makes it easy to create simple games and graphics.
+- Turtle graphics library for Python makes it easy to create simple jeffs and jeffs.